 - Grieve.
 Chances are pretty good that if you start to relax, trust, and breathe, your survivor “me” is going to fight like hell to get you back to a state of high alert.
 Remember, the “me” has a memory of unbearable heart break and it was constructed to save you from this pain.
 So, it’s not going to stand down easily.
 But grief can break through the machinations and strategies of ego/”me/survivor.
 When it does an interesting thing happens.

 - Self-compassion.
-Your grieving gives your “I” half a chance to come back on line with the unconditioned and absolute Love out of which we incarnated.
+Your grieving gives your “I” half a chance to come back on line with the unconditioned and absolute Love out of which we grew a body and landed on this planet.
 As soon as you start feeling love for yourself, the healing can begin.
-The “I” starts to love “me”, even with all its fear and even with all the ways it’s hyper-protective nature you has caused suffering for yourself and others.
+The “I” starts to love “me”, your “me”, let’s it in—even with all its fear and even with all the ways it’s hyper-protective nature you has caused suffering for yourself and others.

 - Develop a lexicon of triggers.
-We all have ones that we are uniquely sensitive to, such as: any situation that makes us feel inadequate; unworthy, stupid, like we don’t belong, etc. Learn what it feels like when you are in a state of contraction, and tell yourself again and again.
+We all have ones that we are uniquely sensitive to, such as: any situation that makes us feel inadequate; unworthy, stupid, like we don’t belong, etc. Learn what it feels like when you are in a state of contraction, and tell yourself again and again the following:

-- Use the mantra “This is a memory” when you are triggered.
-It’s the past hijacking you in the present.
+- It’s the past hijacking you in the present.
 Talk yourself down off the metaphorical ledge.
-You are likely not being attacked and your life is likely not in danger.
-It once was, that’s true, but not now, not here in this situation.
+You are likely not being attacked and your life is likely not in actual danger.
+It once was, true, but not now, not here in this situation.
 You’re okay.

+- Build a bridge between “I” and “me”.
 So, your “I” and your “me” are now back in a relationship.
 This is your yoga, to build a bridge between these two selves that seem to be opposed to one another, but are not in truth.
 You can’t bully the “me” into relationship with “I”.
 It has to be shown that you are safe.
-And to do that you need to actively build a life, a partnership, a community that is safe—in other words is living in relationship with “I”.
-That would be #8.
+And to do that you need to actively build a life, a partnership, a community that is safe.